mdb/mdb.github.io/content/blog/2020-12-18-systemd-cheat-sheet.md

 teaser: A personal systemd overview and cheat sheet
 ---

-_Generally speaking, `systemd` is the standard init system standard across Linux distributions. `systemctl` is the central CLI management tool for for interacting with `systemd`.
+_Generally, `systemd` is the standard init system across Linux distributions. `systemctl` is its central CLI management tool.
 This is a brief overview and cheat sheet._

 ## Background

 * `systemd` is responsible for initializing and managing components, services, and daemons that must be started after the kernel is booted.
-Such componetns are often referred to as "userland" components.
+Such components are often referred to as "userland" components.
 * resources managed by `systemd` are called _units_; these are defined in unit files